Department Chair

 Jennifer Rumfola, MA, CCC/SLP, BCBA/LBA is a dually credentialed professional, licensed and certified as a Speech Language Pathologist and Behavior Analyst (BCBA/LBA) in NY.
 She possesses expertise and advanced skills in teaching language and prosocial behaviors to children on the autism spectrum.
 She has helped clients across the life span from Early Intervention, Preschool through School in both home, center-based, and public-school settings.
 Over the past 10+ years, she has successfully integrated strategies and techniques from both disciplines to help individuals with autism and their educational teams generate better student outcomes.

 Jennifer works for an online company that provides continuing education and clinical products for a variety of professional disciplines.
 She serves as the CE coordinator that oversees ACE, QABA, ASHA, APA and AOTA certification.
 Jennifer conducts training for a variety of audiences including educators, related service providers, administrators, parents, para-professionals and undergraduate/ graduate students across disciplines.
-She serves as an adjunct faculty member in the Master’s ABA program at Daemen College in Buffalo, NY, and was formerly a part time graduate clinical supervisor and adjunct faculty at the University of New York at Buffalo in the Communication Disorders and Sciences Department.
+She serves as an adjunct faculty member in the Behavioral Science Department's graduate program at Daemen University in Buffalo, NY, and was formerly a part time graduate clinical supervisor and adjunct faculty at the University of New York at Buffalo in the Communication Disorders and Sciences Department.